openvcloud/docs/docs/Monitoring/Health/Health.md

 For more information about the **Status Overview** page go to the dedicated section [here](../../GridPortal/StatusOverview/StatusOverview.md).

-Below you will see an overview of all JumpScripts, organized in the same way (sections) as on the **Node Status** page.
+In what follows you get overview of all JumpScripts, organized in the same way (sections) as on the **Node Status** page.

 Depending on the type of node, following sections are available: